quozl/vk2rrt/README.md

 * before 2013, repeater audio distorted in low sun or after sunset,
 * as of 2013, during charge pack voltage was 12.3 to 12.5 V, at lunch on a sunny day,
+    * substantially lower than it should have been,
 * as of 2017, one cell cracked, during charge voltage one cell was 1.6 V, discharge on 3 A load was 0.6 V,
-* possibly a cell failed early, leading to gas release,
+* possibly a cell failed, leading to gas release, leading to lower cell voltage, leading to higher charge voltage for other cells, leading to entire pack damage,

-* shed has an air vent,
+* shed has an air vent;
+    * so inside air temperature will follow outdoor temperature,

-* cells are Neuton Power 2V 200AH supplied by YHI Power,
+* cells were Neuton Power 2V 200AH supplied by YHI Power,
 * are listed at [YHI Power](http://yhipower.com.au/product-1.4.3.html),
 * are in their [option brochure](http://yhipower.com.au/data/neutonpower/Neuton%20Power%20Solar%20Battery%20Options.pdf),
 * have a [datasheet](http://www.yhipower.com.au/data/neutonpower/ng/NG2-200.pdf),